 Next to Gateway, tap + to add a new gateway.

 You can also add a gateway when you add a new connection.

 - Server name – The name of the computer you want to use as a gateway.
 The server name can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: RDGateway:443 or 10.0.0.1:443).

-- User account - Select or add a user account to use with the Remote Desktop Gateway you're connecting to.
-You can also select Use desktop user account to use the same credentials that you used for the remote desktop connection.
+- User account - Select or add a user account to use with the Remote PC Gateway you're connecting to.
+You can also select Use desktop user account to use the same credentials that you used for the remote PC connection.